Wasp Removal Service

-As the Valley’s leading pest control company for decades we have helped thousands of families and businesses remove unwanted pests from their home or business location, including wasps.
-Contact us today for your FREE ESTIMATE!
+As the Valley’s leading pest control company for decades, we have helped thousands of families and businesses remove unwanted pests from their home or business location, including wasps.
+Contact us today for your FREE CONSULTATION!

 Paper wasps are probably the most seen wasps seen in the Sonora Desert.
 They are large wasps that grow to be approximately 1 inch long.
 There are three main types of paper wasps that are seen in the desert: the yellow paper wasp, Navajo paper wasp, and the Arizona paper wasp (which is the smallest).
 Paper wasps construct their nests under eaves, tree branches, and vines.
 It is a carefully made thin paper-like material that is formed on the outside, containing many open cells.
 Sometimes it is possible to see little white, legless larvae in some of the cells.
 The nests differ in size; however most rarely get bigger than an outstretched hand and may contain 15-200 larvae in individual cells.
 Paper wasps are sensitive to disturbance and may be a problem in areas of human activity.

 Scarab-hunter Wasp, Scoliid